 What’s next for you?

 I have a few things cooking: a silent auction at the Mexican Cultural Institute in DC on Sept.
-23rd, a group show at Viridian Artists Inc. Gallery in Chelsea, NYC, September 5th - 30th, and possible a group show at Strathmore Gallery, in Bethesda, MD - to be confirmed.
-I’ve also applied for an artist residency in London which would start next January if I get accepted.
-Fingers crossed!
+23rd, a group show at Viridian Artists Inc. Gallery in Chelsea, NYC, September 5th - 30th, and a group show called "Wet"at Strathmore Gallery, in Bethesda, MD from 7th -30th Sept.
+In January 2018 I will move back home to the Philippines.

 for more information on the project "Retracing Roots/Routes" please check out this page on my website.